-What is an information prescription?
+What is an Information Prescription?

-- high blood pressure
+- lower your blood pressure

-- high cholesterol
+- lower your cholesterol levels

-- high HbA1c
+- lower your HbA1c levels

-- how to keep your kidneys healthy
+- keep your kidneys healthy

-How will my information prescription help me?
+How will my Information Prescription help me?

 By improving your results and taking control of your diabetes, you can dramatically lower your risk of experiencing complications.
 It will also help you feel fitter, more energetic and healthier.

-Why have I been given an information prescription?
+Why have I been given an Information Prescription?

-You can use the information prescriptions with your doctor or nurse to identify the steps you can take towards a better future with diabetes.
+You can use the Information Prescriptions with your doctor or nurse to identify the steps you can take towards a better future with diabetes.
 You should work together to set a personal goal to improve test results – thinking about what, where, when and how.

 How do I get my clinician to use these?